Field Trip 1: Threatened Plant Translocation Projects - FULL DAY: 9am - 4pm.

 Limit of 15.
 No food provided.

-Experience the beauty and diversity of Australian native plants at the Australian National Botanic Gardens.
+Experience the beauty and diversity of Australian native plants at the Australian National Botanic Gardens (ANBG).
 Stroll along the Gardens’ paths and explore one-third of Australia’s native flowering plants and half of Australia’s iconic Eucalypts.
+Learn about the ANBG's involvement in threatened species conservation, tour the National Seedbank, and visit the newly-established Conservation and Research Garden.

 Limit of 15 (minimum 6).
 No food provided.